 Tyre wear isn’t much of a problem for this race.
-It is impossible to make it a 1-stop, which means you can push a bit more and 2-stop comfortably.
+It is impossible to make it a one-stop, which means you can push a bit more and two-stop comfortably.

 Front toe is set to 0.06 to keep the front a little more responsive on turn-in, while the rear toe of 0.26 helps to keep the car stable when you get the power down.